-While you may first notice their gorgeous, silky coat and striking blue eyes, a Birman cat is so much more than meets the eye.
-Quiet, gentle, and social, Birman cats make wonderful pets for all ages, families, and living situations.
-Before you give in to the undeniable charm of this beautiful cat breed, let’s take a moment to consider the cost to own a Birman cat.
+While you may first notice their gorgeous, silky coat and striking blue eyes, a Birman cat is much more than meets the eye.
+The quiet, gentle, and social Birman cats make excellent pets for all ages, families, and living situations.
+Before you give in to the undeniable charm of this beautiful cat breed, let’s take a moment to consider the cost of owning a Birman cat.

 No one likes to think about their pets in terms of dollars and cents.
-The reality is that many of the homeless animals in shelters and rescues were given up because their owners couldn’t afford to keep them.
-Getting an idea of how much it costs to own a Birman cat before bringing one home is always going to be the best plan.
+The reality is that many homeless animals in shelters and rescues were given up because their owners couldn’t afford to keep them.
+Getting an idea of how much it costs to own a Birman cat before bringing one home will always be the best plan.
 Here is an overview of some of the one-time and repeating costs of owning a Birman cat.

 Bringing Home a New Birman Cat: One-Time Costs

-So, you think you want to welcome a Birman cat into your home, but want to make sure you have an idea of how much they cost first.
-You know getting a pet, especially a purebred cat like a Birman, can be expensive and you want to be prepared.
-The biggest one-time costs of getting any pet are usually when you first bring them home.
+So, you think you want to welcome a Birman cat into your home but want to ensure you know how much they cost first.
+Getting a pet, especially a purebred cat like a Birman, can be expensive, and you want to be prepared.
+The most significant one-time costs of getting any pet are usually when you bring them home.
 Here are some estimates for bringing a Birman cat into your family.

 There are certainly cases where you could be fortunate enough to get a Birman cat for free.
-Obviously, this will significantly decrease your one-time costs, however, you should still be sure you can afford the overall costs of owning a Birman.
-We’ll cover more details about this later but it’s worth keeping in mind the saying “There’s no such thing as a free pet” even if you don’t have to initially pay for one.
+This will significantly decrease your one-time costs, but you should still be sure you can afford the overall costs of owning a Birman.
+We’ll cover more details about this later, but it’s worth keeping in mind the saying, “There’s no such thing as a free pet,” even if you don’t have to pay for one initially.

-Birmans are not the most widely available purebred cat, which also means they can be tough to find available for adoption as well.
-Shelters or dedicated purebred cat rescues are a good place to look for adoptable Birman cats.
+Birmans are not the most widely available purebred cat, which also means they can be challenging to find available for adoption.
+Shelters or dedicated purebred cat rescues are good places to look for adoptable Birman cats.

-The cost will depend on several factors including the age of the cat and whether it is considered pet or show quality, but in general, a Birman costs $400 to over $2,000.
+The cost will depend on several factors, including the cat’s age and whether they’re considered pet or show quality, but generally, a Birman costs $400 to over $2,000.
 Availability will also play a role in the cost of a Birman as they are not as common as some other cat breeds.

-Always make sure you are working with a responsible cat breeder when purchasing a Birman cat.
+Always ensure you are working with a responsible cat breeder when purchasing a Birman cat.
 This will help ensure you get the healthiest cat possible.
-The International Cat Association (TICA) or the Cat Fanciers’ Association (CFA) keep lists of registered breeders which are a good place to start your search for a Birman cat.
+The International Cat Association (TICA) or the Cat Fanciers’ Association (CFA) keep lists of registered breeders, which are a good place to start your search for a Birman cat.

 Initial Setup and Supplies

-Besides the price of getting the actual cat, there are some other initial costs you will need to prepare for.
-These can include the cost of supplies as well as the cost of vet care such as kitten shots.
+Besides the price of purchasing your cat, there are other initial costs you will need to prepare for.
+These can include the cost of supplies as well as the cost of vet care.
 Additionally, since Birman cats are sometimes hard to find, you might need to pay to have your new fur baby shipped long distance.

-Here are prices to give you an idea of what the initial setup and supplies for your new Birman will cost.
-These prices will vary based on how old your new cat is and the types of supplies you chose to get.
+Here are the prices to give you an idea of what the initial setup and supplies for your new Birman will cost.
+They vary based on how old your new cat is and the types of supplies you choose to get.

 List of Birman Cat Care Supplies and Costs